Skip to main content

 Before you begin, ensure you have:

-• Basic understanding of Python and machine learning concepts
+• A basic understanding of Python and machine learning concepts

 Installation